 Are there plenty of working lights?
 Do they cover your mailbox, parking lot and the walk to your door or fitness center?
 You want your walk outside to be completely lit by streetlights at night.

 Be sure to check out the crime rates in a neighborhood.
 Look into the registered sex offender list too, which shows where they live, and their previous crimes (especially important if you have children).
 If the rent price seems too good to be true, this may be why.

 A map may tell you work is only 5 minutes from the apartment you have your eye on.
 However, traffic can add more time to that number.
 Try taking your work commute from your prospective apartment during rush hour.
 How much time does it really take to get to and from work?
 Do a bit of research: are there back roads you can easily take to avoid traffic, and commute quickly?

 Next, determine the nearest grocery, and don’t just drive by.
 Go inside and see if you like it.
 Ditto for the pharmacy, the dry cleaners, restaurants, the library … any type of business or service that you use regularly.
 These will be your neighborhood places, so you better like them!

 Your personal preferences for what you want in a neighborhood should make the apartment checklist.
 Take a walk around at night.
 It's important to ask yourself a few questions to know what neighborhood is right for you.

-Apartment hunting can be a gamble if you don’t have a well thought-out check list.
+Apartment hunting can be a gamble if you don't have a well-thought-out plan.
 Do your research, and know what things you value in a neighborhood, and you can find a home you will be happy in for years to come.